ietf-wg-avtcore/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 The authors thank Sam Hurst for sharing his thoughts about the challenges of developing SDP for RoQ, and for providing specific comments and draft text.

+The authors thank Mathis Engelbart for his feedback on this specification, and for helping to keep this this specification aligned with {{!I-D.ietf-avtcore-rtp-over-quic}}.

 The authors thank Bernard Aboba and Mathis Westerlund for comments on various previous versions of this specification, under a variety of draft names.

-The authors thank Jonathan and Harald Alvestrand for their feedback on this version of the specification.
+The authors thank Jonathan Lennox and Harald Alvestrand for their feedback on this version of the specification.

-The authors thank Mathis Engelbart for his feedback on this specification, and for helping to keep this this specification aligned with {{!I-D.ietf-avtcore-rtp-over-quic}}.
+The authors thank Roman Shpount for helping us get the specification of "connection" and "tls-id" correct in our specification.

 A significant amount of work on this draft happened while Spencer was affiliated with Tencent America LLC.
 Spencer still appreciates that support.